agn453/CPM-UG-Disks/README.md

 To exit SIMH use Ctrl-E, then quit to the sim> prompt.
 Drive L: corresponds to the attached floppy disk image.
 ```

 Note:  In user area 3 on drive A: is the program I used to
 produce the disk images (D2IMD).
 It uses a separate copy
-of disk I/O routines for raw disk access using the
+of disk I/O routines for raw disk access using the real (and
-emulated Godbout/CompuPro DISK1A floppy disk controller.
+emulated) Godbout/CompuPro DISK1A floppy disk controller.

 I've also included the source code in the *d2imd* folder.